-Information related to new accounting standards is included in Note 1 to our Condensed Consolidated Financial Statements in this Quarterly Report on Form 10-Q.
+Information related to new accounting standards is included in Note 1-Organization, Description of Business and Basis of Presentation to our Condensed Consolidated Financial Statements in this Quarterly Report on Form 10-Q.

 Item 3.
 Quantitative and Qualitative Disclosures about Market Risk.